 There is therefore a great need for measures that can fully evaluate the uncertainty of variable selection beyond instability.
-In variable selection, researchers focus on two types of errors: including unnecessary variables, and excluding important variables.
-F- and G-measures are popular in the field of information retrieval (Billsus and Pazzani, 1998) for assessing overall variable selection performance (see, e.g., Lim, 2011; Lim and Yu, 2016).
-Specifically, the F-measure is the harmonic mean of precision and recall, where precision (or positive predictive value) is defined as the fraction of the selected variables that are true variables, and recall (also known as sensitivity) is defined as the fraction of the true variables that are selected.
+In variable selection, one mainly cares about two types of errors: including unnecessary variables and excluding important ones.
+F- and G-measures, appearing often in the field of information retrieval (Billsus and Pazzani, 1998), are becoming popular tools for assessing the overall variable selection performance (see e.g., Lim, 2011; Lim and Yu, 2016).
+Specifically, the F-measure is the harmonic mean of precision and recall, where precision (or positive predictive value) is defined as the fraction of selected variables that are true variables, and recall (also known as sensitivity) is defined as the fraction of the true variables that are selected.
 The G-measure is the geometric mean of precision and recall.
 By combining precision and recall into one measure, one can evaluate the overall accuracy of a given variable selection method.
-Clearly, a higher F (or G) value indicates better selection performance, in an overall sense.
-However, existing approaches calculate the F- (or G-) measure of a given selection method for simulated data only (where the true model is known), and do not work for real data.
+Clearly, a higher F (or G) value indicates better selection performance in an overall sense.
+However, previous work in the literature calculates the F- (or G-)measure of a given selection method for simulated data alone (where the true model is known) and they do not work for real data.

-In this paper, we propose a method for the performance assessment of (high-dimensional) variable identification (PAVI), in which we estimate the F- or G-measure based on a combination of multiple candidate models under a proper weighting scheme.
-Our proposal works for both regression and classification, and applies to both synthetic and real data.
+In this paper, we propose a method for performance assessment of (highdimensional) variable identification (PAVI) by estimating the F- or G-measure based on the combination of multiple candidate models under a proper weighting scheme.
+Our proposal works for both regression and classification and applies to both synthetic and real data.
 Under sensible conditions, we show that our estimates are uniformly consistent in estimating the true F- and G-measures for any set of models to be checked.
 The candidate models can be very flexible.
-For example, they can be obtained by penalization using the Lasso (Tibshirani, 1996), smoothly clipped absolute deviations (SCAD) penalty (Fan and Li, 2001), adaptive Lasso (Zou, 2006), minimax concave penalty (MCP) (Zhang, 2010) or other variable selection techniques.
-Two weighting schemes are considered in this work: adaptive regression by mixing (Yang, 2001), and weighting via information criteria (see, e.g., Nan and Yang, 2014).
-In the simulation section, we show the reliable estimation performance of our method for both classification and regression.
+For example, they can be obtained by penalization using Lasso (Tibshirani, 1996), SCAD (Fan and Li, 2001), adaptive Lasso (Zou, 2006), MCP (Zhang, 2010) or by other variable selection techniques.
+Two weighting schemes are considered in this work: the adaptive regression by mixing (Yang, 2001) and weighting via information criteria (see e.g., Nan and Yang, 2014).
+In the simulation section, we show a very reliable estimation performance of our method for both classification and regression.
 We further demonstrate our methods by analyzing several microarray gene expression data from real applications.
-The results of the real data analysis suggest that the PAVI method is very useful for evaluating the variable selection performance of high-dimensional linear-based models.
-It provides useful information on the reliability and reproducibility of a given model when the true model is unknown.
-For example, one may justifiably doubt the reproducibility of a model that has very small estimated F- and G- values.
+The real data analysis suggests that PAVI is a very useful tool for evaluating the variable selection performance of high-dimensional linear-based models.
+They provide useful information on the reliability and reproducibility of a given model when the true model is unknown.
+For example, one may justifiably doubt the reproducibility of a model that has very small estimated F and G values.

 The remainder of the paper is organized as follows.
 In Section 2, we define the F- and G-measures and introduce our estimation methods.
 Section 3 provides the theoretical justification for the PAVI estimators of the F- and G-measures.
-Section 4 shows how to implement the PAVI method for both regression and classification, including how to obtain the candidate models and assign weights.
+Section 4 gives some implementation details of PAVI for both regression and classification, including how to obtain the candidate models and assign weights.
 Simulation results are presented in Section 5.
-We demonstrate our methods by analyzing three well-studied gene expression data sets in Section 6.
-Section 7 concludes the paper.
-All technical proofs are relegated to the Supplementary Material along with additional numerical results.
+We demonstrate our methods by analyzing three well-studied gene expression datasets in Section 6.
+Conclusions are given in Section 7.
+The technical proofs are relegated to the supplement, where additional numerical results are presented as well.

-2. Methodology
+2. METHODOLOGY